Kropius/AVCComp/README.md

 # AVCComp
-Project developed at a local HACKATOM that should detect a storke.
+Project developed at a local HACKATON that should detect a storke.
 Won second place for this.